ntqueprince/CVANG_VAHAN/README.md

         }];
     // You will need to add your insurance data here in the future /*
+    const insuranceData =
+    // You will need to add your insurance data here in the future /*
     const insuranceData = [
         {
             "insurer_name": "National",